-- A valid State of Florida water well contractor license: - STRAP number; - Site address: - Correct proposed well casing and total well depth for aquifer production zone to be utilized; - WUP Number and copy of WUP; and - Site plan sketch indicating proposed well and septic system locations.
+- · A valid State of Florida water well contractor license; - STRAP number: - Site address: - Affidavit of Authorization; - Notice of Commencement; - A properly completed State of Florida Water Well Application; - Site plan as defined in Section Five Definitions of Lee County Well Code; - Correct proposed well casing and total well depth for aquifer production zone to be utilized; and

+- Email of confirmation from the South Florida Water Management District or WUP Number and copy of WUP; and. - Site plan sketch indicating proposed well and septic system locations.